 Benefits: This isometric exercise produces little or no movement but sure packs a punch.
 I recommend a wall sit exercise for anyone with a desk job – it helps to wake up leg muscles.
 Sitting on the wall actually feels good for pregnant mama’s posture and is an effective way to strengthen and tone legs AND pelvic floor muscles.

-- Lean your back against a wall, leaving about 2 feet between your feet and the wall.
+- Lean back against a wall, leaving about 2 feet between your feet and the wall.

 - Slide your body down the wall, as if you are trying to sit on an imaginary chair.
 (Keep your hips above your knees.)

-- Create a small pelvic tilt backwards to press your lower back into the wall, and now press your weight through your heels of your feet
+- Create a small pelvic tilt so that you’re pressing lower back into the wall, and now press your weight through heels of your feet (not toes).

 - A slight variation: Place a medium-sized ball between your knees and gently squeeze it while you hold the wall sit position, this will target your inner thighs (adductors) and work your pelvic floor muscles too.
 Bonus!